apache/mxnet/docs/tutorials/basic/symbol.md

 ### Basic Neural Networks

 Besides the basic operators, `Symbol` has a rich set of neural network layers.
-The following codes construct a two layer fully connected neural work and then visualize the structure by given the input data shape.
+The following code constructs a two layer fully connected neural network and then visualizes its structure for a given input data shape.

 ```python
 net = mx.sym.Variable('data')